rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/index.md

 ### Ingress Controller Service - Contour

 For the sake of this blog post, I'm going to describe first how to deploy the *Ingress Controller Service Contour*.
 There are several reasons for this.
-One is, that this Supervisor Service is required for the *Cloud Native Registry Services - Harbor*, which is definitely worth to check out and which deployment I'm going to describe next.
+One is, that this Supervisor Service is required for the *Cloud Native Registry Services - Harbor*, which is definitely worth checking out and a deployment I'm going to describe next.

 Another reason is, that I wanted to have Contour serving as an Ingress Controller my applications which are deployed and running as vSphere Pods natively on my vSphere cluster.
 Part II of this blog series is covering this use case.